CLI Contract v1¶

 Scope: CLI compatibility classification for documented workflows

-Applies to: OrbitFabric CLI from v1.0.0 - Stable Mission Data Contract onward
+Applies to: OrbitFabric CLI from v1.0.0 - Stable Mission Data Contract onward, including v1.1.0 - Candidate Integration Surface Consolidation

-This page classifies the current OrbitFabric CLI surface after v1.0.0.
+This page classifies the current OrbitFabric CLI surface after v1.1.0.

 It is a documentation contract.
-It does not introduce new commands, new options, new behavior, new Mission Model semantics, new reports, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.
+It does not introduce new behavior, new Mission Model semantics, plugin execution, runtime behavior, ground behavior or Studio-specific APIs.

 1. Purpose¶